Small farms to subdivision

 The Field of Mars Common

-To the east of the grant to John Savage, Macarthur’s Cornish Hill Farm and William Kent Jnr’s grants was what became on 11 August 1804 the Field of Mars Common.
+To the east of the grant to John Savage, Macarthur’s Cornish Hill Farm and William Kent Jnr’s grants was what became on 11 August 1804 some 5,000 acres known as the Field of Mars Common.

 The ADB Vol 2 p 232, says Milsom married his employer’s daughter but this cannot be correct as David Kilpack died 9 years before Milsom arrived in the Colony.